hansonj-codes/sum-of-sales-e03d419c/README.md

 Usage
 - The page automatically fetches `data.csv` on load and displays the summed sales value in the `#total-sales` element.
+- The `#product-sales` table lists each product with its total sales, and the table footer mirrors the summed total.
 - Click "Reload" to re-fetch and re-calculate.

 Notes
-- The CSV parser assumes a simple comma-separated file with a header row containing a `sales` column.
+- The CSV parser assumes a simple comma-separated file with a header row containing `product` and `sales` columns.
 - Bootstrap CSS and JS are loaded from jsDelivr.

-Commit
-See the commit_message file for the commit message included with this change.